 4. Do your models include HD Radio (primarily North America only) and do they include AM?

 HD Radio was and is not available on our platform or from the major solution providers we’re familiar with, and we are unaware of a product such as ours with integrated HD Radio.
 As with question #2 above, HD Radio carries substantial costs for the manufacturer.
 The good news is many HD Radio stations broadcast over the Internet and can be accessed through our Internet radio source, and without the reception drawbacks of terrestrial radio.
+In fact, for our USA models we even have a specific option in our menu called “HDi” (HD Radio on Internet) that lists the available HD Radio stations in our data base.
 If an HD Radio station is not listed and it broadcasts over the Internet, you can request it get added to the data base.
 This process is also described in my last blog article.

 5. The display on my Como Audio model is stuck on “Loading” or “Connecting” or is exhibiting other odd behavior, yet my other devices are okay.
 What do I do?